-Laurie Seaman's parents, Mr and Mrs William H Seaman, visited the scene of the tragedy in November 1928, 13 months before Evan Hayes was found.
+Laurie Seaman's parents, Mr William H Seaman, Mayor of Glen Cove NY, and his wife visited the scene of the tragedy in November 1928, 13 months before Evan Hayes was found.
 After being shown the exact location at which the body of their son was discovered they called at the Tourist Bureau and suggested that a Memorial Chalet be erected on the spot so as to provide shelter for any others who at any future time might find themselves in a similar plight to that which brought about the death of their son.

-The suggestion was adopted immediately and Mr Seaman left a sum of £200 for the construction of the building in trust with his late son's partner, Earnest Bell, and requested that a Committee consisting of various club representatives and the Government Tourist Bureau discuss plans for a suitable Memorial Chalet.96
+The suggestion was adopted immediately.
+Mr Seaman left a sum of £200 toward the construction of the building in trust with his late son's partner, Ernest Bell, and requested that a group comprising various ski club representatives and the Government Tourist Bureau develop plans for a suitable Memorial Chalet.99